ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_ATM_Transaction_to_Synthetic_Fabric.md

 3. How can security protocols from banking be effectively integrated into fabric transactions?
 4. What new theoretical models can emerge from this interdisciplinary fusion?

-The objectives of this research are to develop a comprehensive understanding of the potential benefits of integrating ATM transaction principles into the fabric industry, to analyze the implications of self-service technologies on consumer behavior, and to propose a theoretical model that synthesizes insights from both fields.
+The objectives of this dissertation are to explore these research questions through comprehensive analysis, empirical studies, and the development of a theoretical framework that integrates insights from both the banking and fabric industries.

 # Literature Review